Disease/Disorder

 - Vascular supply to the lower thoracic and lumbar region of the cord originates from a single large radicular artery, the artery of Adamkiewicz.

-- Blood flow to the spinal cord is influenced by metabolic demands and perfusion pressure (mean arterial pressure minus intraspinal canal pressure), and it is highest within the gray matter.
+- Blood flow to the spinal cord is regulated by metabolic demands and perfusion pressure (mean arterial pressure minus intraspinal canal pressure), and it is highest within the gray matter.

 - Systemic hypotension or increased intraspinal canal pressure may decrease perfusion and put the cord at risk for ischemia.

-- With decreased perfusion pressures, watershed ischemia of the penetrating arteries can occur, often in the thoracic levels.
+- With decreased perfusion pressures, watershed ischemia of the penetrating arteries can occur, often at the thoracic levels.

 - Spinal infarction syndromes, including anterior and posterior spinal artery syndromes refer to compromise of the respective arteries and lead to distinct patterns of neurologic presentation.

-- The degree and duration of hypotension necessary to produce infarction is not well understood.
+- The degree and duration of hypotension necessary to produce infarction is poorly understood.

-- Venous drainage consists of 1 anterior and 1 posterior spinal vein that drain into radicular veins, a paravertebral plexus, and finally into the azygos and pelvic venous systems.
+- Venous drainage consists of one anterior and one posterior spinal vein that drain into radicular veins, a paravertebral plexus, and finally into the azygos and pelvic venous systems.

 - The spinal veins contain no valves.
 Therefore, Valsalva and increased intra-abdominal pressure can lead to increased venous pressure and decreased spinal cord perfusion.

-- Other factors may include aortic dissection, aortic cross-clamping causing decreased arterial perfusion and increased spinal canal pressure, occlusion of radicular or other intercostal arteries (either by ligation, resection, or embolization), advanced age, and history of cerebrovascular disease.
+- Other factors that cause spinal cord ischemia include aortic dissection, aortic cross-clamping causing decreased arterial perfusion and increased spinal canal pressure, occlusion of radicular or other intercostal arteries (either by ligation, resection, or embolization).
+Advanced age and history of cerebrovascular disease are risk factors.

-- Most cases involve the cervical cord or upper thoracic cord.
+- Fibrocartilaginous emboli are caused by the embolization of fragments of the nucleus pulposus, often related to minor trauma, exertion and neck loading.1 Most cases involve the cervical cord or upper thoracic cord.

-- AVM or fistulas are congenital abnormalities of blood vessels where arteries directly communicate with veins (bypassing capillaries), creating dilated vessels that can lead to high venous pressure and reduced spinal cord perfusion or hemorrhage into the cord.
+- Arteriovenous malformations (AVM) are abnormal connection between arteries and veins without an intervening capillary bed, creating dilated vessels that can lead to high venous pressure and reduced spinal cord perfusion, or hemorrhage into the cord.

-- They are typically located on the dural surface of the spinal cord, more commonly in the thoracolumbar (60%) and upper thoracic (20%) regions.
+- AVMs are typically located on the posterior dural surface of the spinal cord, more commonly in the thoracolumbar and upper thoracic regions.

-- SAH may cause symptoms due to irritation within the subarachnoid space or blood dissecting into the spinal cord or along nerve root sheaths.
+- Subarachnoid hemorrhage (SAH) may cause symptoms due to irritation within the subarachnoid space or blood dissecting into the spinal cord or along nerve root sheaths.

-- SEH and SSH cause compressive symptoms because of hematomas within these enclosed spaces.
+- Spinal epidural hematomas and spinal subdural hemorrhage cause compressive symptoms because of hematomas within these enclosed spaces.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-- Other neurologic symptoms include loss of sensation (early), weakness (within minutes to hours), bladder or bowel dysfunction, sexual dysfunction, and reduced reflexes below the level of involvement (though hyperreflexia may later develop).
+- Patients present with acute flaccid paralysis, loss of sensation, bladder or bowel dysfunction, sexual dysfunction, and reduced reflexes below the level of involvement (though hyperreflexia may later develop).

 Syndrome | Tracks involved | Signs/Symptoms | Artery implicated |